Suboxone Clinics in Connecticut

 • Accepts State-financed health insurance plan other than Medicaid

-• Military families, judicial clients and co-occurring mental health / addiction treatment
+• Rehab for teenagers, co-occurring mental health / addiction treatment and people with trauma

 24/7 help with treatment